baltricks/my-ml-learning-blog/_posts/2021-01-07-first-image-classifier 2.md

 ---

 # Making predictions from the model
-After exporting the model I wanted to make some predictions from the model.
+After training and exporting the model I wanted to make some predictions with the model.
 At first I did it in the training notebook on Google Colab to see how it works.
 I checked the file with
 ```python
 thisPath = Path()